bluesky-social/atproto-website/content/guides/lexicon.md

 ## Versioning

 Once a schema is published, it can never change its constraints.
 Loosening a constraint (adding possible values) will cause old software to fail validation for new data, and tightening a constraint (removing possible values) will cause new software to fail validation for old data.
-As a consequence, schemas may only add optional constraint to previously unconstrained fields.
+As a consequence, schemas may only add optional constraints to previously unconstrained fields.

 If a schema must change a previously-published constraint, it should be published as a new schema under a new NSID.